FACTBOX-Insurers' preparations regarding Britain's planned EU exit

 (Adds Compre, St Julians)

-July 7 Insurers require passporting rights to sell insurance policies throughout the European Union.
+July 7 (Reuters) - Insurers require passporting rights to sell insurance policies throughout the European Union.

 Insurers in Britain have said they will need to set up EU subsidiaries if Britain loses access to the single market after Brexit.